mfsjr/manifold-dx/README.md

         - `store.dispatch(action1, action2, ...actionN);`
      2. **preProcessor** - optionally execute code before anything changes, can read all actions, allow them to pass, or replace them
         - `getAppStore().getManager().getActionProcessorAPI().appendPreProcessor(myPreProessor);`
-     3. **reducer** - You don't have to write reducers, manifold-dx implements generic reducers that get called for you.
+     3. **reducer** - You don't write reducers, manifold-dx implements generic reducers that get called for you.
         - actionPostReducer - optionally added to specific actions when something needs to be done immediately after a state change, e.g.
           - `scoreAppendAction.actionPostReducer = () => { /* recalculate average score here */ }`
      4. **containerPostReducer** - optionally added to mapping actions, invoked by the container when the state in the mapping action is updated.